Harry felt eleven again.

 "I can do it," he muttered, though even he didn't believe it.

 She lifted a spoonful and held it out for him.
-He hesitated.
+His pride wavered, but hunger won.
 The idea of being fed like a child made something twist in his gut.
-But the smell hit him—rich, comforting, warm—and his stomach growled loud enough to betray him.
+But the smell hit him: rich, comforting, and warm, and his stomach growled loud enough to betray him.

 He parted his lips and let her feed him.
 The broth was hot and salty, sliding down his throat and warming the edges of him in a way nothing else had for days.